-- auto-play ads with no mute or pause means I leave your site @enews 5 days ago
+- @KING5Seattle good news but your autoplay ads with no mute or pause are too obnoxious to read the story on your site 2 days ago

 I started following a few folks on Twitter, but I don’t quite get it yet.